-Peanut butter chip chocolate cookies are a soft, fudgy chocolate cookie loaded with sweet peanut butter chips.
+My peanut butter chip chocolate cookies are a soft cookie (like my Christmas m&m cookies) with fudgy chocolate and peanut butter chips.
 It's perfect for fans of Reese's or Snickers and makes a great soft cookie that can be shared for special occasions.

 Jump to: